 Application date: Early January, click here to apply.

 The Practical Activism Conference is a daylong, student-led, conference with speakers, organizations, and hands-on activism sessions.
 The conference is planned by a group of dedicated College Nine, College Ten, and Oakes College students.
-For more information, visit practicalactivism.orgDATE: Saturday, October 22, 2016, 10:30 am-5pm
+For more information, about the conference visit practicalactivism.ucsc.edu.
+If you are interested in becoming a planner, attend an info session.DATE: Saturday, October 21, 2017, 10:30 am-5pm

 CONFERENCE LOCATION: Multipurpose Room (MPR)